codechimp-org/lms-tvh/README.md

 ## Logitech Media Server Configuration & Use
 On the Logitech Media Server Settings page/Advanced tab choose TVH in the top left drop down.

-Provide your TVHeadend server details and save.
+Provide your TVHeadend server details, username and password if using security and the profile name if not the default profile for the user or you are not using security.
+Save your settings

-Within the Logitech Media Server home page you will now have TVH under AddOns where you can browse your TV Headend Tags/Stations.
+Within the Logitech Media Server home page you will now have TVH under AddOns where you can browse your TVHeadend Tags/Stations.
 Stream and enjoy :)

 ## Disclaimer